danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 Up votes should be given based on an objective assessment of the paper's quality.
 Is this good science?
 A well constructed argument?
-Much of the same criteria used to determine whether a paper should be published in a well refereed journal currently, should be used to determine whether a paper should be upvoted, downvoted, or simply left with no score.
+Much of the same criteria currently used to determine whether a paper should be published in a well refereed journal, should be used to determine whether a paper should be upvoted, downvoted, or simply left with no score.
 Instead of that judgment being passed by a handful of reviewers selected by a journal's editor, it will be collected from the entire community of the fields the paper was submitted